yaroslavsobolev/robowski-maps/README.md

 It should be unzipped to any folder of your choosing, and then the path to that folder should be set as your operating system's ["environment variable"](https://en.wikipedia.org/wiki/Environment_variable) named `ROBOCHEM_DATA_PATH`.
 This environment variable will be used by the Python scripts to locate the data files.
+On Windows, you may have to restart the computer after changing the environment variable for it to be recognized by the system.

 ## Requirements for running the Python scripts